A phone call has been made to get this work started.

 This workman uses a ladder to climb up into the tree branches,and, with deft strikes, his machete becomes an ax and tree limbs come down with a crash.

-This crew of four has spent half a day trimming trees and another half loading debris into the back of an old pickup to be hauled off.
+This crew of four has spent half a day trimming trees and another half loading debris into the back of their old pickup to be hauled off.
 The hood of the truck is left open to cool the engine.

 Contrary to popular myth, Haitians work hard when there is work to be done that someone will pay you to do.